2025 UCI Asia Tour

 The 2025 UCI Asia Tour is the 21st season of the UCI Asia Tour.
-The season began on 10 November 2024 with the Tour de Okinawa in Japan and will end in October 2025.
+The season began on 10 November 2024 with the Tour de Okinawa in Japan and ended in 14 October 2025 with Tour of Mentougou.

 The points leader, based on the cumulative results of previous races, wears the UCI Asia Tour cycling jersey.

 Throughout the season, points are awarded to the top finishers of stages within stage races and the final general classification standings of each of the stages races and one-day events.
 The quality and complexity of a race also determines how many points are awarded to the top finishers, the higher the UCI rating of a race, the more points are awarded.

 The UCI race classifications from highest to lowest are as follows: